-5.4 Improvised filtration methods
+5.3.2 Improvised filtration methods

-Mountaineers or trekkers may be confronted with situations where the disinfectants wanted are out of stock or water treatment equipment is broken.
+Mountaineers or trekkers may be confronted with situations where the disinfectants favoured are out of stock or water treatment equipment is broken.
 In these situations they need to improvise as well as the circumstances allow.
-Note: Any improvisation in the process of water disinfection should be used only in case regular methods are not available ("survival situation").
-It must be pointed out that these methods do not guarantee safe water, but by reducing the number of germs they significantly decrease the risk of waterborne diseases.
+Note: Any improvisation in the process of water disinfection should be used when regular methods are not available ("survival situation").
+It must be pointed out that these methods do not guarantee safe water, but by reducing the number of pathogens they significantly decrease the risk of waterborne diseases.

-5.4.1 Sand
+5.3.2.1 Sand

-- Principles: This simple filter method can reduce the number of larger germs like Giardia cysts and eggs or larvae of several parasites (helminths).
-It should be (relatively) effective against Vibrio cholerae as well, because this germ tends to agglomerate with organic material [36].
-Also other bacteria and viruses can be reduced significantly [24].
-Efficacy of sand filters depends on the height of the sand column (the higher the better), the flow rate of water (the slower the better) and the grain size of the sand (the smaller the better). - Procedure: Cut a very small hole (4-5 mm in diameter) into the bottom of a container (plastic bag, bucket...) and fill it with fine sand.
-The water passes through the sand and exits the container through the hole. - Advantages: Simple method, can be used for larger amounts of water (e.g. for groups). - Disadvantages: Due to many variables involved, an overall effectiveness of this survival method cannot be given, but compared to charcoal filtration (see below) a pure sand filtration is less effective. - Additional remarks: A minor water flow rate will improve the filtration effect.
+Principles: This simple filter method can reduce the number of larger germs like Giardia cysts and eggs or larvae of parasites (helminths) [37].
+It should be (relatively) effective against Vibrio cholerae because this germ tends to agglomerate with organic material [38].
+Also other bacteria and viruses can be reduced significantly [26].
+Efficacy of sand filters depends on the height of the sand column (the higher the better), the flow rate of water (the slower the better) and the grain size of the sand (the smaller the better).

+Procedure: Cut a very small hole (4-5 mm in diameter) into the bottom of a container (plastic bag, bucket...) and fill it with fine sand.
+The water passes through the sand and exits the container through the hole.

+Advantages: Simple method, can be used for larger amounts of water (e.g. for groups).

+Disadvantages: Due to many variables involved, an overall effectiveness of this survival method cannot be given, but compared to charcoal filtration (see below) a pure sand filtration is less effective.

+Additional remarks: A slow water flow rate improves the filtration effect.
 This can be achieved by a smaller bottom hole and / or finer sand.
 If possible, sand filters, as well as any other method described below, should be combined with chemical disinfection.

-5.4.2 Charcoal
+5.3.2.2 Charcoal

-- Principles: Combines the effects of physical removal of germs due to pore size and extraction of smaller particles through adhesive forces.
-By this it is possible to (at least partially) remove chemical contamination as well, e.g. toxins, heavy metals or substances which cause a bad taste or smell. - Procedure: A container (plastic bag, bucket...) can be filled with charcoal obtained from a camping fire and then crushed.
-The water passes through the charcoal and
+Principles: Combines the effects of physical removal of germs due to pore size and extraction of smaller particles through adhesive forces.
+Additionally, charcoal can (at least partially) remove chemical contamination as well as toxins, heavy metals, or substances which cause a bad taste or smell.

-- exits the container through a small hole at the bottom (about 4-5 mm in diameter). - As is the case with the sand filter, a low flow rate (accomplished by a smaller hole) - will improve the filtration effect.
-The charcoal should be replaced every several days. - 572 Advantages: Simple method, can be used for larger amounts of water (e.g. for groups). - 574 Disadvantages: As mentioned for pure sand filters, an overall effectiveness of charcoal filtration cannot be given.
+Procedure: A container (plastic bag, bucket...) can be filled with charcoal obtained from a camp fire and then crushed.
+The water passes through the charcoal and exits the container through a small hole at the bottom (about 4-5 mm in diameter).
+As is the case with the sand filter, a low flow rate (accomplished by a smaller hole) will improve the filtration effect.
+The charcoal should be replaced every few days.

+Advantages: Simple method, can be used for larger amounts of water (e.g. for groups).

+Disadvantages: As mentioned for pure sand filters, an overall effectiveness of charcoal filtration cannot be given.

-5.4.3 Optimized sand-charcoal-filter
+5.3.2.3 Optimised sand-charcoal-filter

-- 578 Principles: Combination of sand and charcoal filtration. - Procedure: Several layers combine their filter effects and prevent the charcoal from - floating.
-The system is shown in Figure 1. - 581 Advantages: Compared to pure sand or charcoal filtration, the combination - improves efficacy and safety.
-Simple method, can be used for larger amounts of - 583 water (e.g. for groups). - 584 Disadvantages: Several components are required.
-As mentioned above an overall - 585 effectiveness cannot be given.
+Principles: Combination of sand and charcoal filtration.

+Procedure: Several layers combine their filter effects and prevent the charcoal from floating.
+The system is shown in Figure 1.

+Advantages: Compared to pure sand or charcoal filtration, the combination improves efficacy and safety.
+A simple method that can be used for larger amounts of water (e.g. for groups).

+Disadvantages: Several components are required.
+As mentioned above an overall effectiveness cannot be given.